sschmeier/genomics-tutorial/ngs-taxonomic-investigation/index.rst

 Overview
 --------

+The part of the workflow we will work on in this section can be viewed in :numref:`fig-workflow-taxa`.

 .. _fig-workflow-taxa:
 .. figure:: images/workflow.png

-   The part of the workflow we will work on in this section.
+   The part of the workflow we will work on in this section marked in red.

 Kraken
 ------